ecg-icas/icas/src/source/reference/post-ad.rst

 **Required Scope:** ``api_rw`` or ``console_rw``

-Version 2 works just like :ref:`post_ad_v2` except that it is compatible with :ref:`categories_v1`.
+Version 1 works just like :ref:`post_ad_v2` except that it is only compatible with :ref:`categories_v1`.
 To use it set the ``Content-Type`` header to ``application/sellside.ad-v1+json; charset=utf-8``.